Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 The supervised work experience must include a minimum of 40 hours in each of the categories listed in the coursework from the first step.

-During this period, you will apply the theoretical knowledge gained during your coursework to real-world situations under the guidance of your supervisor.
+During this period, you’ll apply the theoretical knowledge gained during your coursework to real-world situations under the guidance of your supervisor.
 This will help you develop critical skills in client assessment, counseling techniques, treatment planning, and ethical practice.

 3. Pass the NAADAC Level I Exam and the DC Jurisprudence Exam

-The final step to becoming a Certified Addiction Counselor I (CAC I) in Washington, DC is to take and pass the required exams.
+The final educational step to becoming a Certified Addiction Counselor I (CAC I) in Washington, DC, is to take and pass the required exams.
 These exams ensure that you have the necessary knowledge and competencies to practice as a professional addiction counselor.

-Preparing for these exams involves reviewing the coursework and practical experience you have gained, and it is advisable to utilize available study guides and practice tests provided by NAADAC and the District of Columbia Board of Professional Counseling.
+Preparing for these exams involves reviewing the coursework and practical experience you have gained.
+It’s advisable to utilize available study guides and practice tests provided by NAADAC and the District of Columbia Board of Professional Counseling.

 4. Apply to Become a Certified Addiction Counselor I (CAC I) through the DC Board of Professional Counseling